-- Optionally verify the signature on the root against a known public key and check whether the sequence number is larger than or equal to any previous number seen for that name.
+- Verify the signature on the root against the known public key and check whether the sequence number is larger than or equal to any previous number seen for that name.

 - Resolve the TXT record of the hash subdomain, e.g. “CFZUWDU7JNQR4VTCZVOJZ5ROV4.mynodes.org” and verify whether the content matches the hash.